 Version 3.0, released in March 2013, is a "long-term support" version, and the 3.0 branch has undergone a full validation process.
-We recommend users who prefer to use the most current version to switch from version 2.3 to version 3.0.
+We recommend users still using version 2.0 to switch to version 3.0.
 The documentation has been updated.

 As with any version, in case you detect bugs, we appreciate your feedback on the forum and bug-tracker, which will help us to provide you with patch releases for this stable series, as well as improvements for future developement versions.